Recommended Reading List:

 Haidt is a lucid writer and thinker, and I recommend all his books.
 I love his elephant and rider analogy and use it myself frequently.

-Caveat: This Haidt and Lukianoff book hasn’t even come out yet but going by their Atlantic article, the video interviews, and podcasts they’ve done talking about it, it’s going to be a must-read.
+Caveat: This Haidt and Lukianoff book is now out and going by their Atlantic article, the video interviews, and podcasts they’ve done talking about it, it’s going to be a must-read.

 This Ben-Shahar book is a very accessible introduction to the field and is drawn from his lectures at Harvard, which at the time had the highest enrolment of all classes at Harvard.